Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

 4 stars Ladies and Gentlemen!
 Another UNMISSABLE Hatfield and the North release.
-Please do not worry: scraping the barrel this definitely ain't!
-Just like its predecessor, HATWISE CHOICE, HATTITUDE is a highly entertaining mixture of live recordings of Hatfields classics (in excellent sound) and expert improvisations, during which all four members of the band are given plenty of chances to shine.
+Please do not worry: scraping the barrel this isn't!
+Just like its predecessor, HATWISE CHOICE, HATTITUDE is a highly entertaining mixture of some live recordings of Hatfields classics (in excellent sound), and some expert improvisations, during which all four members of the band get plenty of chances to shine.

 It would be a mistake to say nobody plays music like the Hatfields anymore.
 Bands like Kenso, Discus and even the Tangent have been trying to do it for years.
-But any prog freak who cares for the Hatfields' magisterial studio albums will regret the fact there are no more than TWO.
-So if you can't get enough of those classic Canterbury sounds and would like to hear your favourite tunes (and lyrics) undergoing surprising transformations - look no further!
+But any prog freak who cares for the Hatfields' magisterial studio albums will regret that there are no more than two.
+So if you can't get enough of those classic Canterbury sounds and would like to hear your favourite tunes (and lyrics) undergoing some surprising transformations - look no further!

 Review by Warthur